GHCFW/building_blocks_pico/README.md

 Welcome to the exciting world of hardware and firmware using Raspberry Pi Pico!

 In this hands-on adventure, we’ll dive into the basics of coding and hardware interactions with the Raspberry Pi Pico.
-You'll learn how to program simple, yet powerful, actions like blinking an LED, and engage in fun, interactive activities like playing a reaction game directly on the board.
+You'll learn how to program simple, yet powerful, actions like blinking a LED, and play a fun game on the board.

 ## Activity 1: Play the reaction game on the Pico board